KlefaffleWaffle/student-scheduler/README.md

 Scheduling college classes is more difficult than it should be. <br>
 This simple fact drives our vision for innovation as Student Scheduler™️ <br>
-The process should be smooth and transparent. <br>
-They should have a scheduler as dynamic as them.  <br>
+Students should have a scheduler as dynamic as them.  <br>

 **Visibility** is key, as we learned from our competitive analysis <br>
   * Ability to propose changes and get feedback <br>